raulgad/ITdaddy/README.md

-# Generator of new IT principles, patterns and anti-patterns
+# The generator of new IT principles, patterns and anti-patterns

 ## How it works
 The neural network generates new software engineering principles based on the text typed by the user.